georgewatson/georgewatson.me/cv.md

 ## Administration
 {:#admin}

-* Redesigned and maintain the
+* Redesigned and maintained the
   [Physics of Life Group website](https://www.york.ac.uk/physics/research/physics-of-life) and [@PhysLifeYork](https://twitter.com/PhysLifeYork) Twitter account
 * Maintain and update the website for the